xgrommx/angular-groupoffice/README.md

 $ npm install

-I used grunt top maintain the scripts in index.html
+I used [grunt](http://gruntjs.com/) to maintain the scripts in index.html.
+It automatically puts all javascript and css files in the index.html file.
+Additionally it can build a distribution with minified scripts.

 Run:

 $ grunt watch